mercwar/Dark-Com-2/README.md

 # ✨ Dark-Com-2 Stargate
 ## 1. Overview 💎🔥
 Dark-Com-2 isn’t just another browser wrapper — it’s a **Win32-native beast**.
-Built directly on Microsoft WebView2 C++ controller architecture, it bypasses bloated runtimes and talks straight to the OS with hardware-accelerated messaging.
+Built directly on Microsoft WebView2 c/C++ controller architecture, it bypasses bloated runtimes and talks straight to the OS with hardware-accelerated messaging.

 Think of it as your **personal command gateway**: lean, fast, and unapologetically raw.